-- 201. INTRODUCTION TO HUMAN GEOGRAPHY.
+201. INTRODUCTION TO HUMAN GEOGRAPHY.
 (3-0).
 Credit 3.
 A survey of the major systems of man-land relations of the world and their dissimilar developments.
-The processes of innovation, diffusion, and adaptation stressed with regard to changing relationships between people and their environment. - 301.
-GEOGRAPHY OF THE UNITED STATES.
+The processes of innovation, diffusion, and adaptation stressed with regard to changing relationships between people and their environment.

+202. GEOGRAPHY OF THE GLOBAL VILLAGE.
+(3-0).
+Credit 3.
+Uses of resources; identification of problems pertaining to poverty, hunger, overpopulation; relations between nations and races, environmental destruction and violence within the major geographic regions of the world.

+301. GEOGRAPHY OF THE UNITED STATES.
 (3-0).
 Credit 3.
 Geographic personality (physical and cultural) of the United States.
 Note: To be used as a humanities elective for any degree program.
 Prerequisite: Junior or senior classification or approval of instructor.